 Please access the Application Fee Payment System of Kobe University from the URL shown below or the QR code, and pay with a credit card or Alipay.
 The credit card holder does not have to be the applicant, but please be sure to enter the applicant's information in the Customer information field.
+Please make sure that the name you enter in the Customer information field matches the name and notation on the application form.
 Please print the Incoming email of payment completion and attach it to the application form.

-Student type Faculty/Graduate Amount of money URL QR code Doctoral Program Graduate School Of Science ¥30,660 https://tinyurl.com/y5gs7og8
+Student Faculty/Graduate Amount of URL QR code type money Doctoral Program Graduate School Of Science ¥30,660 https://univa.cc/55X46E